 The concept of biosafety has already been defined by the scientific community.
-14-16 It refers to the prevention and control of hazards caused by biological risk factors such as biotechnology and pathogen.
-However, there are two easily confusing concepts: biosafety and biosecurity.
-17 Biosafety is the prevention of large-scale loss of biological integrity, focusing both on ecology and human health.
-It emphasizes passive prevention and control of unintentionally induced biotechnology and microbial biological hazards.
-18 While biosecurity refers to proactive measures to prevent intentional biological hazards, and often refers to areas such as national security, biological weapon control, epidemic prevention management, food security, and species invasion.
+14-16 It refers to the prevention and control of hazards caused by biological risk factors such as biotechnology and pathogens.
+However, there are two easily confused concepts: biosafety and biosecurity.17 Biosafety is the prevention of the large-scale loss of biological integrity, focusing both on ecology and human health.
+It emphasizes the passive prevention and control of unintentionally induced biotechnology and microbial biological hazards.
+18 In contrast, biosecurity refers to proactive measures to prevent intentional biological hazards and often refers to areas such as national security, biological weapon control, epidemic prevention management, food security, and species invasion.
 19 Although the two words biosafety and biosecurity have some subtle differences in meaning, without special emphasis, biosafety is generally used.
-Therefore, in this paper, the term "biosafety" is used in all subsequent sections.
+Therefore, herein, the term "biosafety" is used in all subsequent sections.

-The research purpose of biosafety is taking effective measures against these biological threats.
-As summarized in Figure 1, research areas of biosafety cover a wide range of topics, including controlling infectious diseases, monitoring biotechnology risks, ensuring laboratory biological safety, protecting biological resources, preventing invasion of alien species, defending against biological warfare and biological terrorist attacks, etc..
+The research purpose of biosafety is taking effective measures against biological threats.
+As summarized in Fig. 1, the research areas of biosafety cover a wide range of topics, including controlling infectious diseases, monitoring biotechnology risks, ensuring laboratory biological safety, protecting biological resources, preventing invasion of alien species, defending against biological warfare and biological terrorist attacks.